Utkrishtmishra-png/Data-science-project-task-1./README.md

 # Data-science-project-task-1.
-This is my data science project task 1, 2 ,3 and 4 .
-During my data science 3 months internship in Skybrick.
+This is my data science project task 1, 2 ,3 and 4 of month 1 .
+During my 3 months Data Science internship in Skybrick.